Mufti Abdul Hannan

-Career
+Militancy

 Hannan is thought to have fought in the Afghan war against the Soviet Union.
-He trained in Peshwar, Pakistan and spent six months in a seminary in Uttar Pradesh, India.
+He trained in Peshawar, Pakistan and spent six months in a seminary in Uttar Pradesh, India.
 He was the chief of the Bangladeshi branch of Harkat-ul-Jihad al-Islami.
 He was arrested on 1 October 2005.
+The charges included, two counts of attempted murder and terrorism for the attempted assassination of Prime Minister Sheikh Hasina in 2000 and a grenade attack on British High Commissioner Anwar Choudhury at Shah Jalal Shrine in 2004.
+Two counts of murder and conspiracy to commit terrorism for the Ramna Batamul bombing during Bengali New Year in 2001, and a grenade attack on Awami League rally in 21 August 2004.
+He was also given the charge of unlawful possession of explosives for the bombing of Udichi cultural event at Jessore in 1999.

+Hannan was sentenced to death on 23 December 2008, by the Sylhet Divisional Speedy Trial Tribunal for his role in the 2004 grenade attack on British High Commissioner in Sylhet.
+Additionally, on June 23, 2014, he received another death sentence from a Dhaka court for the 2001 Ramna Batamul bombing, which resulted in 10 deaths.
+Both sentences were upheld by higher courts.

 Death

 Hannan was hanged at approximately 10:00 p.m. local time on 12 April 2017 in Kashimpur Prison for the attempt to kill the British High Commissioner through bombing the Shah Jalal Shrine.